-- Have a complete picture of the project as a color sketch.
+- Prepare the detailed draft in color of desired patterns and overall design of as a color sketch.
 The thorough consideration of layout and combination of leather colors and silk threads are important to a satisfactory outcome.
 We will lead you through the steps of creating the mosaic itself only; it will be up to your imagination and creativity to incorporate mosaic further in an actual item.

-- Choose patterns from Tatar ornament templates.
-The design needs to be real size and in color.
+- Choose patterns from Tatar ornament templates -it needs to be real-life size and in color.
 It will help you visualize the project all the way through and coordinate all pieces easily.
-Tip: Keep your template handy, you will needit at the final stage for stretching the leather mosaic.
+Tip: Keep your template handy, it will be needed at the final stage for stretching the crafted piece.

 - When looking for leather, try to visit the supplier yourself first to touch and see the best options available.
 Once the supplier knows that your standards are high, you can mail order.
 Valerie Michael offers a list of trusted leather suppliers in the book “The leatherworking handbook” .
 You can also find the information here.

 - Obtain leather pieces and scraps with a thickness between 1/32 – 3/64 inches (or 0.9-1.1 mm).

 - Tip: Here is a simple trick on how to know if the leather piece is suitable for creating a mosaic structure: squeeze the leather piece in your hand for several seconds.
 When released, the leather should remain smooth without visible lines and wrinkles.

 - The leather color choices are dependable on the ornamental design, structure of patterns or availability.